 Q --> G["Grafana"]

 No sidecar.
-No object storage credentials at the edge.
-No gRPC ports to expose.
-Just Prometheus with a remote_write URL.
+No storage credentials at the edge.
+No gRPC ports to expose inbound.
+The edge cluster runs Prometheus with a remote_write URL and that’s the whole story.

 # The ENTIRE edge configuration